Aurecon designs and delivers additional accommodation to treat and isolate patients presenting with symptoms of coronavirus.

 The rapid pace at which the project moved, meant Aurecon had to exercise a high level of diligence to make sure all documentation was aligned for certification and handover within Monash Health’s required program.

-The project was a success due to the drive and ambition of each contributing stakeholder (client, contractor, design team and project management team) to think outside the normal processes of hospital design, in order to meet the short program and a response to the community requirements.
+The project, completed in May 2020, was a success due to the drive and ambition of each contributing stakeholder (client, contractor, design team and project management team) to think outside the normal processes of hospital design, in order to meet the short program and a response to the community requirements.